Amebley/Cacao-Aide/README.md

 ## Features
 1. **Yield Prediction**: Predict cocoa yield based on farmer input.
-Provide cocoa farming recommendation based on yield predictions
+Provide cocoa farming recommendation based on yield predictions.
 2. **Record Management**: Keep track of farm diaries, inventory, and transactions.
-3. **User Authentication**: Secure user login and registration.
+3. **User Authentication**: Secure user login, registration and update of details.
-4. **Chatbot**: Provides answers to frequently asked questions and helps users navigate the app.
+4. **Chatbot**: Provides answers to frequently asked questions.
 5. **Flash Messages**: Inform users about updates to their records and other actions.
 6. **Tips and Info**: Provide cocoa farming tips based on yield predictions.